-I know how you feel - anxious and uncertain.
+I know how you feel when you get ready for your freelance visa interview - anxious and uncertain.
 You probably ask yourself

 Am I missing any important document?